sancabo/publications-read/README.md

-# Publication Service
+# Publication Read Service
-A Single database read-write service.
-Exposes a CRUD api on an example resource called Publication.
-A Publication is meant to represent a text user post on a social media.
+A Read Only Microservice.
+Exposes an api to search an example resource called Publication A Publication is meant to represent a text user post on a social media.

 Also exposes an API for mass data population.